-(3) The expected loss amount calculated under the IRB approach is a gross deduction from own funds.
+(4) The expected loss amount calculated under the IRB approach is a gross deduction from own funds.
 The gross deduction is decreased by impairment related to exposures for which expected loss is calculated.
 Excess amounts of such impairment will increase own funds.
 This increase is limited to 0.6 percent of SEK's risk exposure amount under the IRB approach related to exposures to central governments, corporates and financial institutions.
-As of December 31, 2017, the limitation rule had no effect (year-end 2016: no effect).
+As of December 31, 2018, the limitation rule had no effect, as in 2017.